marcon21/fianco-tournament/README.md

 maturin dev --release
 ```

+# How to run

-To run the project, run the following command:
+To run the project:

+- Run the following command to start the game:

 ```bash
 python gui.py